alistairjevans/TypedIds/README.md

 TypedIds is built as a [.NET Roslyn Source Generator](https://devblogs.microsoft.com/dotnet/introducing-c-source-generators/); you'll need to be running the .NET 5 SDK and the latest Visual Studio version.

+## Using It

-Basically, add a reference to the `TypedIds` NuGet package, then define a struct and add the `TypedId` attribute:
+Fairly straightforward; add a reference to the `TypedIds` NuGet package, then define a struct and add the `TypedId` attribute:

 ```csharp
 // It's important that it's partial so we can add to it!